jkanschik/learning-lean/differentialGeometry/gapAnalysis.md

 1. Definition of linear connections on arbitrary vector bundles, including bundles over immersions.
 1. Definition of curvature of linear connections and torsion of affine connections.
 1. Define parallel sections / parallel transport on vector bundles, prove existence and uniqueness (Picard-Lindeloff in coordinates).
-1. Special case affine connection on `TM`
+1. Special case: the affine connections on `TM`
 1. A connection on a vector bundle induces a unique connection on the tensor bundles.
-1. Levi-Civita connection as unique affine connection which has no torsion and where the metric (0, 2) tensor is parallel.
+1. Levi-Civita connection: this is the unique affine connection which has no torsion and where the metric (0, 2) tensor is parallel.
-1. Definition of curvature : curvature tensor, Ricci, scalar curvature, sectional curvature on planes
+1. Definition of curvature: curvature tensor, Ricci, scalar curvature, sectional curvature on planes

 ## Geodesics and exponential map